INFORMSJoC/2024.0546/src/LogTPc/readme.md

 	Input: numP, number of players.

-	Output: a numP*2 matrix whose each row represents a possible link.
+	Output: a numP*2 matrix lin whose each row represents a possible link.
 For example, the row given by (i,j) represents the link between agent i and j.

 - `init.m`:  to search for the starting point of the homotopy path.